sdiehl/wiwinwlh/tutorial.md

   second :: (b -> c) -> p a b -> p a c
 ```

-The bifunctor laws are a natural generalization of the usual functor.
+The bifunctor laws are a natural generalization of the usual functor laws.
 Namely
 they respect identities and composition in the usual way:

 ```haskell